An Overview of Joint Supplements

 - Analgesic use had dropped considerably after 30 days use of NEM®

 Glucosamine is controversial.
 Trials involving its use produce mixed results varying from no better than a placebo effect to a significant improvement in joint pain and function.
 The largest study to date, Glucosamine/Chondroitin Arthritis Intervention Study, GAIT, involved 1600 people with osteoarthritis of the knee.
 The first phase of this study found a small subset of patients who experienced significant pain relief when taking glucosamine combined with chondroitin.
 The second phase results found that neither glucosamine nor chondroitin slowed down joint damage.
 In the next two year phase, glucosamine and chondroitin were found to be as effective as a prescribed pain killer for joint pain suggesting that this nutrient provided benefits when used on a long term basis.
-Most Glucosamine joint supplements are derived from shellfish and so please check the label as there are other options available.
+Most Glucosamine and chondroitin joint supplements are derived from shellfish and so please check the label as there are other options available.

 Our intake of omega 3’s has been on a decline over the past two decades which is why the Government recommendations are that we eat some oily fish such as mackerel at least once or twice a week as a minimum.
 Aside from being beneficial for joint health, omega 3’s are important for countless other processes within the body and deficiency of these vital compounds can only be detrimental to our health.
 Krill Oil provides the cleanest source of omega 3’s but if you do intend to take fish oils then please consider Wild Alaskan Full Spectrum Omega Softgels by Solgar Vitamins which provides these omega 3’s from Sockeye Salmon prized for its meat and oil content.

 Nature has provided us with many potent compounds including anthocyanins.
 These are a group of antioxidants that are responsible for the colours of berries, fruits and vegetables.
-Tart cherries are unique in that the anthocyanins they contain are different from those of blueberries called phenolics which mediate inflammation.
+Tart cherries benefits are unique in that the anthocyanins they contain are different from those of blueberries called phenolics which mediate inflammation.

 Several studies indicated that patients taking tart cherries in supplement form experienced a significant improvement in joint mobility and pain.
 Other studies involving the use of tart cherry juice showed a reduction in C-reactive protein which is a marker of inflammation within the body.